Trump denounces China trade with North Korea, casts doubt on cooperation

-WASHINGTON U.S. President Donald Trump denounced China's trade with North Korea on Wednesday and cast doubt on whether Beijing is working with Washington to counter the North Korean nuclear threat.
+WASHINGTON (Reuters) - U.S. President Donald Trump denounced China's trade with North Korea on Wednesday and cast doubt on whether Beijing is working with Washington to counter the North Korean nuclear threat.

 "Trade between China and North Korea grew almost 40 pct in the first quarter.
 So much for China working with us - but we had to give it a try!"
 Trump said in a Twitter post.